Sam Francis: Personal life

 Sam Francis was married five times, and was the father of four children.
 He was married from 1947 through 1952 to Vera Miller, a high school girlfriend, then to California painter Muriel Goodwin (1955–58) then to Japanese painter Teruko Yokoi with whom he had a daughter, Kayo.
 In 1966 he married Mako Idemitsu, with whom he had two sons: Osamu and Shingo.

 He married his last wife, painter Margaret Smith, in a Shinto ceremony in Japan in 1985.
 Their son Augustus, born in 1986, is also an artist.

 International reputation

 Because he worked and exhibited in the United States, Europe and Asia, Sam Francis is credited with helping secure international recognition for postwar American painting.
 His work has been seen most often and best understood in Europe and Japan.
 In 1991, he was elected into the National Academy of Design as an Associate member, and became a full Academician in 1994.

 International collections

-Paintings by Sam Francis can be found in international museum collections including those of The Metropolitan Museum of Art, The Museum of Modern Art, New York, The [Norton Simon Museum, Pasadena, California], The Kunstmuseum Basel, the Idemitsu Museum of Arts, Tokyo, the San Francisco Museum of Modern Art and the Centre Pompidou-Musee National d'Art Moderne, Paris.
+Paintings by Sam Francis can be found in international museum collections including those of The Metropolitan Museum of Art, The Museum of Modern Art, New York, The [Norton Simon Museum, Pasadena, California], The Kunstmuseum Basel, the Idemitsu Museum of Arts, Tokyo, the San Francisco Museum of Modern Art and the Centre Pompidou-Musée National d'Art Moderne, Paris.